 Robert WR9B demonstrated “Fast Transients” and their effect on RF at the January 2018 club meeting.
 Using a pulse generator, spectrum analyzer, and dual time-based scope, his experiment showed that rise and fall times, even as short as nanoseconds, can interfere with RF.
 Many devices being sold today do not conform to FCC standards, and if you are experiencing QRM you will want to remember that even everyday household appliances such as light dimmers, small switching power supplies, or fluorescent lights will produce interference through high speed transients.

 Looking forward to James’ completion of his projects, and starting one of my own!
-Check out the official Arduino site for every kind of reference and resources you would need to get started.

 Thanks to both of these members for sharing their knowledge of these topics!

 June 2017: Lamar Science Day Report was presented by Ben W2CYV, Melinda KG5NWD, Robert WR9B and John K5FS.
 We all highly encourage members to participate in the next Science Day in May 2018